-An outsider with an MBA can’t manage engineers like an engineer can.
+An outsider with an MBA can’t manage engineers as an engineer can.
 In many ways, engineering management is just like engineering with one notable difference: instead of building products, we’re building teams who can perform.
 However, becoming an engineering manager requires a lot of work.
-In this article, we’ll cover the role of an engineering manager, as well as know the best engineering manager questions and answers.
-Let's get started!
+In this article, we’ll cover an engineering manager's role.
+And cover the best engineering manager interview questions.

 What Is an Engineering Manager?

-If companies who want to advance in the field of engineering hire run-of-the-mill managers, they lack the knowledge of the field and the problem-solving skills only engineers have.
+And if companies who want to advance in the field of engineering hire run-of-the-mill managers.
+Then they lack the knowledge of the field.
+And the problem-solving skills only engineers have.

 What Is the Role of Engineering Managers?

-Engineering managers typically operate in one (or more) of the following six areas: operations management/research/supply chain management, management of technology, product development, and engineering, systems engineering, industrial engineering, and management science.
+Engineering managers typically operate in one (or more) of the following six areas.
+Operations management/research/supply chain management.
+Technology development.
+Product development.
+Engineering.
+Systems engineering.
+Industrial engineering.
+And management science.

 These unique fields call for a unique role.
 And for engineers, a management position can be a great way to advance our careers.
 Here’s what we can expect to be asked in a job interview for that position.